 What does XRechnung mean?

 Conversion of an EU standard into the national standard XRechnung

 The Directive 2014/55/EU on electronic invoicing for public procurement was already adopted in 2014.
 The aim is to make all contracting authorities obliged to accept and process invoices electronically only by way of pan-European procurement procedures.
 The idea is that the transition to electronic invoices, which can be processed automatically, can save significant costs on the part of the public administration.

-The European standard EN16931 for electronic invoicing was drawn up by committee CEN/TC 434 of the European standardisation body CEN.
-In March 2017, member states adopted the first two parts of the standard.
+The European standard for electronic invoicing, known as EN16931, was prepared by a committee called CEN/TC 434 within the European standardization organization CEN.
+In March 2017, member states agreed on the first two parts of this standard.
 This was an important step that had to be taken before they could complete the national standard XRechnung .